chaunceygardiner/weewx-loopdata/README.md

 unit labels.

-This is the sample report included with this extension — a NOAA-style windrose and eleven gauges, drawn by a few hundred lines of dependency-free canvas javascript.
+This is the sample report included with this extension — a NOAA-style windrose and eleven gauges, drawn as SVG by a few hundred lines of dependency-free javascript.
 Every needle, petal and readout on this page redraws on every loop packet, and gauges for sensors a station does not have (UV, solar radiation, air quality) hide themselves automatically:

 ![LoopDataReport](LoopDataReport.png)